moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

 ## 3. "AI coding assistant" may help (using the AI coding assistant in your IDE: TabNine or Github Copilot)
 # ------------------------------------------------------------
 example AI prompt: "suggest fixes to the code|[functionName] and explain what you think should be fixed"
-* this assumes you are using TabNine (T9) or Github Copilot (copilot) AI coding assistant, and therefore the AI coding assitant knows which code you are referring to. note: with T9/copilot AI chat in VSCode, when you say 'code' will inspect selected code, or if no code is selected, all the code in the currently open file.
+* this assumes you are using TabNine (T9) or Github Copilot (copilot) AI coding assistant, and therefore the AI coding assistant knows which code you are referring to. note: with T9/copilot AI chat in VSCode, when you say 'code' will inspect selected code, or if no code is selected, all the code in the currently open file.
   * DM: unsure about this: instead of 'code' you can also say 'functionName' to focus AI on a specific function.